return42/sphkerneldoc/linux_src_doc/mm/ksm_c.rst

 {unnamed_struct}
     anonymous

+hlist_dup
+    linked into the stable_node->hlist with a stable_node chain

+list
+    linked into migrate_nodes, pending placement in the proper node tree

 hlist
     hlist head of rmap_items using this ksm page

 {unnamed_union}
     anonymous

+kpfn
+    page frame number of this ksm page (perhaps temporarily on wrong nid)

+chain_prune_time
+    time of the last full garbage collection

 rmap_hlist_len
     number of rmap_item entries in hlist or STABLE_NODE_CHAIN